 Another excellent method of bypassing error code 39 is by updating your Mac or Windows PC.
 Updates are always available on both platforms so be on the lookout.

 Step 3: Check Security Software

 Though error 39 is caused by the inability to sync, the presence of a virus can also cause the problem.
 With this in mind, it’s advisable to check the security nature of your PC software to make sure that the software is up to date.

 Step 4: Unplug Devices from PC

-If you have devices plugged into your computer and you are not using them, it's advisable for you to unplug them.
-Only leave the ones that are necessary.
+If you have devices plugged into your computer and you are not using them, you should unplug them.
+Only leave the necessary ones.

 Step 5: Restart PC

 Restarting both your PC and iPhone after performing every step listed above can also rectify the problem.
 A restart usually makes it easy for the phone system to comprehend different actions and directions.

 The final step is to update or restore your devices.
 You only do this after all the above methods have failed.
 Also, make sure that you have backed up your data using Dr.Fone - iOS Data Backup & Restore.